unknwon/gowalker/README.md

 - [atotto](https://github.com/atotto) Thanks for translating site user interface to Japanese.
 - [garyburd](https://github.com/garyburd) Thanks for teaching me about license.
 - Sub-package **doc** is originally a fork of [gosrc](https://github.com/golang/gddo/tree/master/gosrc).

+## License

+This project is under Apache v2 License.
+See the [LICENSE](LICENSE) file for the full license text.